practicalli/clojure/clojure-tools/install/code-analysis.md

 clj-kondo can also be used as a command line tool for checking projects in development environments and continuous integration service.

+> #### Hint::Clojure LSP includes clj-kondo
+> If using Clojure LSP, then a separate local install of clj-kondo is not required.

 ## Install

 Follow the **[clj-kondo install guide](https://github.com/borkdude/clj-kondo/blob/master/doc/install.md)** for your operating system.

 **[Clj-kondo config](https://github.com/clj-kondo/config)** contains additional configuration for using clj-kondo with libraries that extend the Clojure language via macros.